-Column 1 - Approval type required Column 2 Tree management activity required • authorise under the end of the subdivision of trees and (measure) • where he from the end of the are required for the removal of a tree(s) or other vegetation that is: d under other legislation, such as vegetation clearing authorised a Rural Fires Act 1997; or, as part of an approved construction certificate or approved on certificate; or a shrubs under 3m in height and diameter is less than 300mm and 1.3m from the ground); or, aight exceeds 3m or diameter exceeds 300mm (measured 1.3m ground), that is: an 5m of the wall of an approved structure measured from the wall are trunk of the tree (excluding driveways); or, are grown for fruit or nut production; or, are clearly listed in NSW Weedwise that is not otherwise listed as a tring Council approval.
-Tovals are required when pruning less than 10% foliage of a tree or ion within a 12 month period when completed in accordance with andard (AS) 4373- Pruning of amenity trees.
-Toved structure is development such as a dwelling, garage, pool all that required development consent (that is not exempt or evelopment).
+Column 1 - Approval type required Column 2 - Tree management activity Council approval not required No approvals are required for the removal of a tree(s) or other vegetation that is: authorised under other legislation, such as vegetation clearing authorised under the Rural Fires Act 1997; or, clearing as part of an approved construction certificate or approved subdivision certificate; or trees and shrubs under 3m in height and diameter is less than 300mm (measured 1.3m from the ground); or, where height exceeds 3m or diameter exceeds 300mm (measured 1.3m from the ground), that is: within 5m of the wall of an approved structure measured from the wall to the trunk of the tree (excluding driveways); or, a tree grown for fruit or nut production; or, a species listed in NSW Weedwise that is not otherwise listed as requiring Council approval.
+Note: No approvals are required when pruning less than 10% foliage of a tree or other vegetation within a 12 month period when completed in accordance with Australian Standard (AS) 4373- Pruning of amenity trees.
+Note: an approved structure is development such as a dwelling, garage, pool or retaining wall that required development consent (that is not exempt or complying development).